ExtremeSitting/code_workout/README.md

 * **For the bold.** Some challenges will include a *bonus* section.
 This section is inteded to challenge those who found the other goals easy or just want more.
 * **Text manipulation.** A lot of challenges may deal with general text manipulation.
 I find that a lot of administrative tasks fall in this category, but don't be fooled.
 You can easily take the lessons learned here and apply them in a different way to fit a more *real world* scenario for you.
 * **BUGS!** If there are bugs in the resources (and you can provide proof), let me know by submitting an issue or maybe a pull request if you want to contribute.
+* **Changes.** This repo and all the challenges are subject to change as I improve them.
+If you notice a new commit log for one of the older challenges, you should review the change and update your answer to fit the situation if it doesn't already.
+All changes will reflect the original intent of the challenge so they wont be big changes.

 ## work_flow